vahjela17/5_Bin/README.md

 *Contribution*
 -
 Contributions to this project are welcome.
-Please ensure to follow the code standards and guidelines.
+Please ensure to follow the code standards and guidelines

+*License*
+-

+This project is licensed under *GNU General Public License (GPL)*